weaversa/cryptol-course/labs/projecteuler/projecteuler_answers.md

 > 145 is a curious number, as 1! + 4! + 5! = 1 + 24 + 120 = 145.
 >
-> Find the sum of all numbers which are equal to the sum of the factorial of their digits.
+> Find all numbers which are equal to the sum of the factorial of their digits.
 >
 > Note: as 1! = 1 and 2! = 2 are not sums they are not included.
 >
 > (Aside: these numbers are called [factorions](https://en.wikipedia.org/wiki/Factorion).
-It is unclear why Project Euler does not include 1 and 2.
-Finally, it is known that the most number of digits a factorion can have is 6).
+It is unclear why Project Euler does not include 1 and 2).
 >
 > Hints: the factorial function is usually defined recursively, but that tends to make SAT solving difficult.
-Since you only need to calculate the factorial of the numbers 0-9, make your function just do a case by case calculation.
+Since you only need to calculate the factorial of the numbers 0-9, make your factorial function do a case by case calculation.
 To get the digital representation of the number, create a function which takes in a number and a list of numbers and returns true exactly when the list is the base 10 representation.
+Finally, it can be shown that the most number of digits a factorion can have is 6.

 ```
 factorial :